 I was unable to inspect the sub floor area as no suitable access hatch was available.

-My physical inspection of the roof void area was restricted due to insulation material, the limited size of the space and a lack of suitable crawl boards.
+My physical inspection of the roof void area was restricted due to insulation material, stored items and a lack of suitable crawl boards.
 As a result, the roof void area was only viewed from the access hatch.